Torpedo Attack on the USS St.

 "We would like to point out, however, that the ten torpedoes carried by the five midget submarines all are conclusively documented: Midget A's wreck (sunk by the Ward DD-139 before the air attack), recently found, had both torpedoes on board; Midget B (sunk by the Monaghan DD-354 on the west side of Ford Island) launched both torpedoes, with the wakes observed by independent eyewitnesses; Midget C (washed up on Oahu outside Pearl Harbor) was captured with its torpedoes on board; Midget D wreck (found off Pearl Harbor in 1960) had both torpedoes on board; and Midget E launched both torpedoes against the cruiser St. Louis CL-49 near the harbor mouth."

 When I began my Pearl Harbor research with co-worker and fellow historian Tom Taylor, "Midget E" immediately became the focus of our curiosity.
 Of the five Japanese Ko-hyoteki-class special (or colloquially, "midget") submarines known to have participated in the Pearl Harbor attack, the ultimate fate of the one named "Midget E" was a complete mystery.
 Even though most historians believed that "Midget E" fired upon the USS St. Louis, none could explain with any certainty what happened to the sub afterward.
 It wasn't until we became aware of the wreck found by Terry Kerby, Operations Manager at the Hawai'i Undersea Research Laboratory, that we felt that we were closing in on a solution to the mystery.
-For reasons stated in both the 2010 NOVA documentary, Killer Subs in Pearl Harbor, and in other articles published on this website, I came to know "Midget E" as the I-16tou, piloted by Sub-Lieutenant Masaharu Yokoyama, and will therefore refer to it as such throughout the remainder of this monograph.
+For reasons stated in other articles published on this website, I came to know "Midget E" as the I-16tou, piloted by Sub-Lieutenant Masaharu Yokoyama, and will therefore refer to it as such throughout the remainder of this monograph.

 As the story is generally accepted, the I-16tou never managed to penetrate the harbour but instead was still outside the entrance when the USS St. Louis came racing out of the harbour entrance at around 1000 that morning.
 With such a lucrative target, the I-16tou fired both torpedoes in a close spread at the starboard side of the cruiser.
 Unfortunately for the midget sub, the leading torpedo hit the coral reef that creates a physical boundary on the western side of the entrance channel and exploded, well away from the speeding St. Louis.
 The second torpedo, in close trail, seemed to disappear, leaving most to assume that it had been caught up in the explosion of the leading torpedo.
 Regardless, the USS St. Louis suffered no damage and her #3 5" mount took the broached conning tower of the midget sub under fire, quite possibly sinking it.
 At some point later in the day, US destroyers found, depth-bombed and sank this midget sub somewhere off the south coast of O'ahu, most likely in the general vicinity of the southern end of Tripod Reef, where it was last seen by the St. Louis gunners.